 truck outside near cornfield with thunderstorm approaching

-Each year the US experiences over 100,000 thunderstorms and while the largest threat extends from Minnesota to Texas, every state can be at risk with little to no warning.
+Each year, the United States experiences over 100,000 thunderstorms.
+And while the most severe threat extends from Minnesota to Texas, every state can be at risk with hardly any warning.

-Safety tips if you’re indoors
+Thunderstorm safety tips if you’re indoors

 Being indoors does not automatically protect you from lightning.
 Here are some tips to keep you safe and reduce your risk of being struck by lightning while indoors.

-• Avoid contact with water during a thunderstorm.
-Do NOT bathe, shower, wash dishes, or have any other contact with water during a thunderstorm.
-Lightning can travel through plumbing.
+• Lightning can travel through plumbing, so it’s important to stay away from water during a thunderstorm.
+Do NOT bathe, shower, wash dishes, or come into any other contact with water.

-• Avoid using electronic equipment of all types.
-Lightning can travel through electrical systems and radio and television reception systems.
+• Avoid using electronic equipment of all types, including electrical systems and radio and television reception systems.
+Instead, use battery-operated devices such as flashlights.

 • Avoid using corded phones.
 Corded phones are NOT safe to use during a thunderstorm.
 However, cordless or cellular phones are safe to use during a storm.

-• Stay away from windows, skylights, and doors.
+• Stay away from windows, skylights and doors.

-Safety tips if you’re outdoors
+Thunderstorm safety tips if you are outdoors

 • If you are caught in an area without shelter, avoid lying flat on the ground.
 Crouch down in a ball-like position with your head tucked and hands over your ears while minimizing contact with the ground.